 Cost of USPS Tracking Plus

 The cost of this USPS tracking service varies depending on the desired extension duration.
 Prices start at $0.99 for a six-month extension and up to $6.75 for a ten-year extension with Signature Retention.
-The service allows users to select the extension duration best suits their tracking needs.
+The service allows users to select the extension duration that best suits their tracking needs.

 Eligible USPS Products